Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Discussion

-Although in this paper we opt for a Bayesian approach to inference, combining the ``design'' and ``analysis'' phase of the Bolsa Fam\`ilia RD study, we can also postpone the ``analysis'' phase, and use the proposed approach as an innovative and insightful method to select suitable subpopulations for causal inference in RD designs.
-Specifically, we can view the selection of suitable subpopulations as a missing data problem and use the proposed Bayesian model-based mixture approach to multiple impute subpopulation membership, creating a set of completed membership datasets.
-For each of the complete membership datasets, we can use units classified in the subpopulation for which we can draw valid causal inference to estimate the causal effects of interest using a proper mode of causal inference under either the local randomization framework or the traditional framework.
-Then, we can combine the complete-data inferences to form one inference that properly reflects uncertainty on subpopulation membership (and possibly sampling variability).
+Although in this paper we opt for a Bayesian approach to inference, combining the ``design'' and ``analysis'' phases, we can also postpone the ``analysis'' phase and use the proposed approach as an innovative and insightful method to select suitable subpopulations for causal inference in RD designs.
+Specifically, we can view the selection of suitable subpopulations as a missing data problem and use the proposed approach to multiply impute subpopulation membership, creating a set of completed membership datasets.
+For each of the complete membership datasets, we can use units classified in $\Uset$ using methods under either the design-based framework or the traditional framework.
+Under the design-based framework, for each of the complete membership datasets, we can draw inference on the causal effects for units in $\Uset$ using any mode of causal inference under the treatment assignment mechanism described by the invoked local unconfoundedness assumption, including design-based methods \cite[][]{LiMatteiMealli2015, MatteiMealli2016, BransonMealli2019, LicariMattei2020}.
+In the traditional framework, under assumptions of continuity of conditional regression functions (or conditional distribution functions) of the outcomes given the forcing variable, for each of the complete membership datasets, units classified in the subpopulation $\Uset$ can either be directly used as an ``auxiliary'' subset of units from which information is extrapolated to the cutoff, or be viewed as a properly selected pool from which the ``auxiliary'' subset of units is constructed through the choice of a bandwidth defining a smoothing window around the threshold, using data-driven methods \cite[][]{CalonicoCattaneoFarrell2018} or Mean Square Error (MSE)-optimal criteria \cite[][]{ImbensKalyanaraman2012, CalonicoCattaneoTitiunik2014}.
+Then, we can combine the complete-data inferences to form one inference that properly reflects uncertainty on subpopulation membership and possibly sampling variability \cite[][]{Rubin1987}.
+See Section~H in the e-Appendix.